 In 2011, he founded and acts as chairman of Ekotrope, a company that supplies energy portfolio analysis to businesses and consumers.

-Professor Crawley has won numerous teaching awards, and in 1992, he was elected a member of the first class of MacVicar Faculty Fellows at MIT.
+Professor Crawley has won numerous teaching awards, and in 1992, he was elected a first class member of the MacVicar Faculty Fellows at MIT.
 For his service as chairman of the NASA Technology and Commercialization Advisory Committee and member of the NASA Advisory Committee, he was awarded the NASA Public Service Medal.

 He has served as founding co-director of an international collaboration on the reform of engineering education and was the lead author of Rethinking Engineering Education, the CDIO Approach.
 For his work in CDIO, he received the 2011 Bernard M. Gordon Prize for Innovation in Engineering Education from the NAE.

-He is the author of numerous papers published in AIAA Journal, ASME Journal, the Journal of Composite Materials, and Acta Astronautica.
+He is the author of numerous papers published in the AIAA Journal, the ASME Journal, the Journal of Composite Materials, and Acta Astronautica.

 Dr. Crawley (who is conversant in Russian) has spent time as a visitor at the Moscow Aviation Institute, as well as Beijing University of Aeronautics and Astronautics, Stanford University, and Cambridge University.